 ☑ JULY 1: Roommate and housing assignments are mailed to new students IF all paperwork has been completed and deposit paid.

 ☑ AUG 1: Immunization Form due.
 No roommate assignments until completed.
 All students are required by law to submit a completed Health and Immunization Record prior to attending classes.

-☑ AUG 15: Pay & finalize all financial aid before the first day of class to avoid being purged from registration and class.
+☑ AUG 27: Pay & finalize all financial aid before the first day of class to avoid having your registration cancelled.
 Read more »

 And Everything Else You Need to Know to Help with Your Transition (or almost everything…)

 So by now you probably feel like you have a pretty good handle on the logistical details, but that still doesn’t answer the question of “What do I really need to bring?” and “Is there anything to do in East Tennessee?”
 Well, where you have questions, we have answers.
 Here are some helpful words of wisdom to aid in your transition to Milligan.

 - Pack light!
 You really don’t need to pack everything you own, we promise!
 Check out the Residence Life page to see a list of items that you might need to bring.
 If you need a moving truck to get here, then you are probably bringing way too much stuff.